Is South America the next big travel frontier for gay

 businesses that cater heavily to visitors, and this in part accounts

 generally accepting attitudes towards lesbians and gays.
 The Mariscal

 district is a somewhat liberal and bohemian neighbourhood, with a

 presence (including a few bars and gay-friendly accommodations) - the

 significant numbers of college students contribute to the area's

 Lima and Cuzco, Peru - Although the gay scene in Peru's capital city,

-does have a growing gay club scene, as well as some bathhouses.
-Most of
+city does have a growing gay club scene, as well as some bathhouses and an

 While it lacks a significant gay nightlife scene, the culturally rich